- Instructions for Form 2290 - Introductory Material

 U.S. Customs and Border Protection also requires this proof of payment for entering a Canadian or Mexican vehicle into the United States.

-If you don’t have the stamped copy, you may use a photocopy of Schedule 1 and both sides of your canceled check as proof of payment.
+If you don’t have the stamped copy, you may use a photocopy of the Form 2290 (with the Schedule 1 attached) filed with the IRS and a photocopy of both sides of the canceled check as proof of payment.

 If the state receives your application for registration of your highway motor vehicle during the months of July, August, or September, you may provide the immediately previous taxable period’s approved Schedule 1 that was returned to you by the IRS, as proof of payment.
 Remember to file Form 2290 for the current period by the due date of the return.
 See Regulations section 41.6001-2(b)(4).

 No proof of payment is required for a newly purchased vehicle, if you present the state a copy of the bill of sale showing that the vehicle was purchased within the last 60 days.
 However, you must file a return and pay any tax due.
 See When To File, earlier.

 A limited number of states have agreed to participate in an alternate proof of payment program with the IRS.
 In those states, the Department of Motor Vehicles (DMV) may forward your return to the IRS, if certain requirements are met.
 If you give your Form 2290 (with voucher and payment) to your DMV to be forwarded to the IRS, no further proof of payment is needed to register your vehicle.
 Contact your local DMV to see if your state participates in this program.